phillipsj/phillipsj/input/posts/working-with-sql-server-on-linux-for-dotnet-development.md

 ## Conclusion

-Hope this helps demonstrate that you can have a full development experience on Linux using all the tools that you are comfortable or familiar with using.
-Feel free to ask for any follow up posts.
+Hope this helps to demonstrate that you can have a full development experience on Linux using all the tools that you are comfortable or familiar with using.
+Feel free to ask for any follow-up posts.

 Thanks for reading,